 The Capacity Development Charge represents the fee charged for new customers to LOTT's system.
-Revenue from this charge, before rebates, decreased approximately 28%, primarily due to a higher than normal rate of new connections in 2016.
-New connections in 2017 returned to nearer the recent historical average.
-The total number of new connections to the system decreased by 31% and the connection charge increased by approximately 4.2%.
+Revenue from this charge, before rebates, increased approximately 10%, primarily due to planned increases in rates.
+The total number of new connections was slightly higher than in 2017.
+The total number of new connections to the system increased by approximately 4.5% and the connection charge increased by approximately 4.2%.

-For both the Wastewater Service Charge and the Capacity Development Charge, it is management's intention to propose rate structures which ensure rates are sufficient to keep pace with inflation.
+For both the Wastewater Service Charge and the Capacity Development Charge, it is management's intention to propose rate structures which ensure rates are sufficient to keep pace with inflation and fund LOTT's Capital Improvement Plan.

-Notwithstanding the higher than normal rate of connections for 2016, the rate of new connections in LOTT's service area had been reasonably consistent since 2008.
+The rate of new connections in LOTT's service area has been reasonably consistent since 2008.
 At this time, management will continue to take a conservative approach to estimating new connections for revenue purposes.
-Approximately 1000 new connections are expected in 2018.
+Approximately 1000 new connections are expected in 2019.